Nasdaq hits 15,000 for first time ever. Is Dow 36,000 next? - KTVZ

 It seems that nothing can stop the stock market.
 The bulls have assumed control.

 And then there’s the Dow.
-The most famous Wall Street market barometer, home to Apple, Coca-Cola, Disney, Johnson & Johnson, Walmart and 25 other American titans of industry, rose 0.1% and is close to an all-time high, too.
+The most famous Wall Street market barometer, home to Apple, Coca-Cola, Disney, Johnson & Johnson, Walmart and 25 other American titans of industry, rose nearly 100 points, or 0.3%, and is close to an all-time high, too.

 It’s also approaching a notable milestone — one that’s more than two decades in the making.

-The Dow is currently a little more than 600 points away from hitting 36,000.
+The Dow is currently a little less than 600 points away from hitting 36,000.
 It only needs to go up about 2% to get there.

 Why is that number significant?